grmontpetit/odl-mdsal-cup-example/README.md

 ## About
 This is a clone of the MD-SAL toaster example but with Tea and Cups instead.
+The project has its own distribution of karaf included and the features are loaded automatically on startup.

 ## Pre-requisite
 - Java JDK 1.7